In a bold move, Sean Young (Executive Director of Electronic Earth), has collaborated with a very significant name in entertainment.

 No .. (laughs).

-Not really .. (more laughs) .. yes, just give us a shout and let the good times roll.
+Not really .. (more laughs) .. yes, we'd just give the other a shout and let the good times roll.

 (Laughing) .. work with Les again?
 No way.
 But in all seriousness – absolutely.
 I’d be completely onboard with Les and Lab4 working on more of Precipice when the project pushes past the initial film or other projects with us that fit into their creative realm.